francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 ### In the STM

-This is my favorite used of trans so far
+This is my favorite use of trans so far

 	user=> (def test-ref (ref test-map))
 	#'user/test-ref